stoneyzjw/snippetbox/README.md

 Let's put the pattern we learned in the previous chapter to use, and make our own middleware which automatically adds the following HTTP security headers to every response, inline with current OWASP guidance.

+## Request Logging

+Let's continue in the same vein and add some middleware to log HTTP requests.
+Specifically, we're going to use the information logger that we created earlier to record the IP address of the user, and which URL and method are being requested.